Integrated pest management: Southeast Asia

-The Plant Protection Center and the International Rice Research Institute (IRRI) have been encouraging farmers to grow flowers, okra and beans on rice paddy banks, instead of stripping vegetation, as was typical.
-The plants attract bees and a tiny wasp that eats planthopper eggs, while the vegetables diversify farm incomes.
+The Plant Protection Center and the International Rice Research Institute (IRRI) have been encouraging farmers to grow flowers, okra, and beans on rice paddy banks, instead of stripping vegetation, as was typical.
+The plants attract bees and wasps that eat planthopper eggs, while the vegetables diversify farm incomes.

 Agriculture companies offer bundles of pesticides with seeds and fertilizer, with incentives for volume purchases.
 A proposed law in Vietnam requires licensing pesticide dealers and government approval of advertisements to prevent exaggerated claims.
 Insecticides that target other pests, such as Scirpophaga incertulas (stem borer), the larvae of moth species that feed on rice plants allegedly yield gains of 21% with proper use.